Gyeeta/gyeeta.github.io/docs/installation/madhava_config.md

 ## Postgres User {#postgres-user}

-This indicates the Postgres Username to be used by this Shyama instance.
+This indicates the Postgres Username to be used by this Madhava instance.

 The JSON field is `postgres_user` and environment variable is `CFG_POSTGRES_USER`.